alexnjh/apan50-kube-demo/README.md

     ```

-5. Let's take a look at the recommandation by the VPA
+5. Let's take a look at the recommendation by the VPA

     ```
     kubectl describe pods --selector=app=nginx